bhowmist/Docker/README.md

 -> Different stats from the text will pop up on the web page

-Docker Notes to run the container:
+Docker notes to run the container:
 ---------------------------------
 1. $gzip -d text_stat.tar.tz